ablenmilla/ETS0069-15/python set method/README.md

  # discard

 The discard() method removes a specific element from the set if it exists.
 If the element is not present, it does nothing (no error is raised).

+# intersection
+Description:
+The intersection() method returns a new set with elements that are common to both sets.
+It does not modify the original sets.

+# intersection_update
+Description:
+The intersection_update() method modifies the original set by keeping only elements that are common with another set.
+It doesn't return anything.

+# isdisjoint
+Description:
+The isdisjoint() method checks whether two sets have no elements in common.
+It returns True if they are completely separate, and False if they share any item.